 Non-profit corporations are privately owned and operated by an elected Board of Directors from the community at large.
 The corporations' actions are governed by non-profit by-laws and legislation, including the Residential Tenancies Act.

 There are 39 non-profits in Niagara.

 Co-operative Housing Corporations

-Co-operatives have their own by-laws and restrictions regarding pets, and the rules will vary among individual cooperatives.
-The key difference between a co-op and other non-profit housing is that members are required to volunteer their time to help with the running of their co-op.
+Co-operatives have their own by-laws and restrictions regarding pets, and the rules will vary among individual co-operatives.
+The key difference between a co-operative and other non-profit housing is that members are required to volunteer their time to help with the running of their co-operative.

 Federal co-operatives’ administration and funding remain with the federal government through the Canada Mortgage and Housing Corporation.